 The first community foundation was created in Cleveland in 1914 by Frederick Goff.
 Goff’s revolutionary idea was to develop a “community trust” by pooling the charitable resources of Cleveland’s philanthropists into a single, great, and permanent endowment for the betterment of the city.
-Community leaders would then forever distribute the interest that the trust’s resources would accrue to fund “such charitable purposes as will best make for the mental, moral, and physical improvement of the inhabitants of Cleveland.”*
+Community leaders would then forever distribute the income that the trust’s resources would accrue to fund “such charitable purposes as will best make for the mental, moral, and physical improvement of the inhabitants of Cleveland.”*

 A description of Community Foundations, excerpted from Wikipedia: